 If a nonresident alien has non-wage income (scholarships/fellowships, honorariums, awards, etc.) or if they are eligible for tax treaty benefits, they can apply for an Individual Taxpayer Identification Number (ITIN).
 ITIN's are only valid for tax filing purposes.
-All need-based scholarship students should apply for a number shortly after their arrival on campus.
-ISSS can assist with this process.
-TDS will prepare the needed form.
+If a nonresident alien needs to apply for an ITIN, please have them contact the Assistant Controller, Payroll and Compliance or ISSS.
+The TDS software can assist in preparing the needed forms.